burgwyn/platform/research-2090.md

 #### Cons
 1. In the process of learning API-umbrella source code, there was found data can be stored in ElasticSearch, Kylin and PostgreSQL formats.
 If API-Umbrella team deprecates ElasticSearch as storage server then we will have to change our realisation of getting data, drawing charts and etc hastily.
-2. Security: The requests from Platform to ElasticSearch not covered by authentication and trafic go by HTTP (not https).
-In current docker setup that issue "fixed" because requests to ElasticSearch allowed only from provivate network.
+2. Security: The requests from Platform to ElasticSearch not covered by authentication and traffic go by HTTP, not HTTPS i.e. without encryption.
+In current docker-compose setup that issue "fixed" because requests to ElasticSearch allowed only from provivate network.
 But in development process our developers still need opened publicity ElasticSearch for work with nightly server.

 **The second option is** using REST API.

 #### Pros
 1. Using REST API to get data we will not depend on format storage.
-1. Security: The requests from Platform to ElasticSearch will have authentication (admin API token) and trafic go via HTTPS.
+1. Security: The requests from Platform to ElasticSearch will have authentication (admin API token) and traffic will be encrypted (HTTPS).

 #### Cons
 1. Change method to get data